-The total annual run size includes harvest (commercial, recreational, and tribal) along with the SSB estimate, to account for fish removed before spawning occurred (Table 20).
+The total annual run size includes harvest (commercial, recreational, and tribal subsistence) along with the SSB estimate, to account for fish removed before spawning occurred (Table 20).
 These run size numbers (and SSB estimates) indicate moderate to high levels of larval outflow in 2015-2016 and low levels of larval outflow 2017-2018.
 However, high larval densities are not necessarily correlated with a strong cohort and subsequently provide little information as to the strength of the returning year class.

 Figure 2.
 The estimated number of Eulachon spawning in the Columbia, Fraser, Chehalis, Naselle, and Grays rivers in 2010-2019.
 Estimates are calculated by multiplying the annual Spawning Stock Biomass (SSB) total weight by a standard 11.16 fish per pound.
 Estimates for the Fraser River derived from data provided by the Canadian Department of Fisheries and Oceans (DFO).
-The Fraser River estimate for 2019 was not finalized at the time of this publication.
-Dotted lines indicate mean SSB for the Columba and Fraser rivers.
+Estimates for 2020 were not finalized at the time of this publication, or not available (Columbia River sampling was truncated as a result of the COVID-19 pandemic shutdown).

-In 2005, Columbia River average larval densities reached the lowest recorded levels since the inception of the larval sampling program and remained depressed for at least six years, or longer than the average generation cycle for the species (Figure 3 and Table 21).
-Despite several low adult runs in preceding years, the larval densities rose during 2011, and reached a record level in 2014, indicating the relatively high survival of a fewer number of larvae.
+In 2005, Columbia River average larval densities reached the lowest recorded levels since the inception of the larval sampling program and remained depressed for at least six years (longer than the average generation cycle for the species; Figure 3 and Table 21).
+Despite several low adult runs in preceding years, the larval densities rose during 2011, and reached a record level in 2014.
 Prior to 2011, annual Eulachon larval densities for the mainstem Columbia River site aligned well with the adult CPUE trend from commercial mainstem fisheries (Figure 3).
 Commercial CPUE data shows that a similar trend occurred after the initial population crash in the mid-1990s-i.e., low larval production in 1994-2000 (7 years) followed by a spike in adult returns and larval densities in 2001.
-Strict restrictions imposed on fishing periods during the 2014-2018 commercial fishery altered the fishing effort around the tidal cycle and lessened the relationship between larval density and CPUE.
+Strict restrictions imposed on fishing periods during the 2014-2018 commercial fishery altered the fishing effort around the tidal cycle and reduced the relationship between larval density and CPUE.

 Figure 3.
-Comparison of adult Eulachon catch per unit effort (CPUE) in terms of total pounds per landing in the mainstem Columbia River commercial gillnet fishery and mean larval densities captured at mainstem Columbia index sites using plankton tow nets, 1988-2019.
+Comparison of adult Eulachon catch per unit effort (CPUE) in terms of total pounds per landing in the mainstem Columbia River commercial gillnet fishery and mean larval densities captured at mainstem Columbia index sites using plankton tow nets, 1988-2020.
 Commercial fisheries CPUE data is not available for 2011-2013 or 2019 due to no fisheries occurring in those years.

 Based on the similarity in trends between landings data and the larval densities observed, the older brood years (2015 and 2016) produced relatively large numbers of larvae in comparison to recent brood years (2017 and 2018).
 For example, the 2017 larval density was very low, and the 2018 estimate was only 1.1 larvae per cubic meter, the lowest since 2010.
-However, in 2019, it was the younger 2017 and 2018 brood years that contributed the most to the spawning run (a majority of fish returned at Age-2 and Age-3 in 2019).
+However, in 2019, it was the younger 2016 and 2017 brood years that contributed the most to the spawning run (a majority of fish returned at Age-2 and Age-3 in 2019).
 Although larval densities will continue to be considered in forecasting run-size estimates, the data here indicates a bottleneck in survival occurs either during the larvae's transition from freshwater to saltwater, or during juvenile rearing in the ocean, prior to their run back to freshwater.
+Age composition of the 2020 Eulachon run is not currently available due to COVID-19 restrictions for the WDFW ageing lab.
+We anticipate this information will be available in a future report.